-The school will consider purchasing equipment if there is an agreed identified need.
+The school will consider purchasing other equipment if there is an agreed identified need.
 We will normally consider this at the pupil's termly or annual review.

-In the past we have worked with partners to purchase specialist equipment tailored for individual pupils including:
+In the past we have worked with partners to purchase specialist equipment tailored for an individual including:

-- Personal ipad

-- Personal kindle
+- Personal laptops / ipads

 - Move and sit cushion

 - Specialist hand writing equipment

-- Oral sequencing storyboards

-7. What are the arrangements for consulting and involving parents of children with SEN in their child's education?
+8. What are the arrangements for consulting and involving parents of children with SEN in their child's education?